-“How did I feel when Jonah made Aliyah and joined the IDF [Israel Defense Forces]? recalls Fran Liben, attorney and wife of Rabbi Daniel Liben of Temple Israel of Natick, “I felt like I had open heart surgery without anesthesia.”
+“How did I feel when Jonah made aliyah and joined the Israel Defense Forces?” recalled Fran Liben, attorney and wife of Rabbi Daniel Liben of Temple Israel of Natick.
+“I felt like I had open heart surgery without anesthesia.”

 One recent Shabbat morning, a young man (he’s 23) was honored during the service at Temple Israel a few days before he took off for Israel.
-He is making Aliyah and will serve as a Lone Soldier.
+He was making aliyah and will serve as a Lone Soldier.
 When I spoke to the young man’s mother that morning, I could only summon up clichés.
-As I listened to others, I realized we were all pretty much saying the same thing, “I don’t know if ‘mazel tov’ is the right thing to say.
+As I listened to others, I realized we were all pretty much saying the same thing: “I don’t know if mazel tov is the right thing to say.
 You must be very proud.”
 There aren’t many words that adequately cover the intersection of pride and protectiveness.

 Isaac Rodgin of Natick served in the IDF and is now living in Israel.
-“Before I moved I found it hard to support Israel from abroad.
-Everything sounded scary, exciting, and dangerous,” he says.
-“When I served in the IDF I gave up the fear, excitement, and longing for anything other than a chance to rest!
-For a brief — or not so brief — time I was committed to a cause and power much greater than myself.
+“Before I moved, I found it hard to support Israel from abroad.
+Everything sounded scary, exciting and dangerous,” he said.
+“When I served in the IDF, I gave up the fear, excitement and longing for anything other than a chance to rest!
+For a brief, or not-so-brief, time, I was committed to a cause and power much greater than myself.
 I became part of a community of people who were devoted to this cause.
 I often found myself in awe of the accomplishments our team achieved and the hardships we overcame.
-The support from my family, the Temple Israel of Natick community, Garin Tzabar, and Kibbutz Magen (which houses Lone Soldiers) was invaluable.”
+The support from my family, the Temple Israel of Natick community, Garin Tzabar and Kibbutz Magen, which houses Lone Soldiers, was invaluable.”

-Eli Katzen of Newton served in an airborne search and rescue unit in the IDF from 2011 to 2014.
+Eli Katzen of Newton served in an airborne search-and-rescue unit in the IDF from 2011-2014.
 His unit trained as medics and combat soldiers and learned how to access wounded soldiers behind enemy lines, including helicopter extraction, parachuting, scuba diving, mountaineering, detection avoidance, orienteering and endurance.

 The Katzens enjoyed getting to know the parents of the other soldiers in Eli’s unit.
 “This made the experience more real and Israeli-like for us.
 The rest of the year, Eli was a Lone Soldier, based on a kibbutz that he had been connected with via Garin Zabar.
 He also visited his uncles and cousins on Shabbat.”
 Eli stayed on in Israel for a year and a half after discharge and is now back in the Boston area.

-“Five years later Jonah has fully integrated into Israeli society,” says Fran.
+“Five years later, Jonah has fully integrated into Israeli society,” said Fran.
 “He’s working in Tel Aviv and has a lovely Israeli girlfriend.
 His IDF service keeps us all safe.
 I am immensely proud of Jonah and of all the young men and women who sacrifice themselves for the benefit of the rest of us.”
-Echoing parents everywhere she adds, “I pray for peace every day.”
+Echoing parents everywhere, she added, “I pray for peace every day.”